 2018 benefits for retirees ages 65 and older

 Retirees ages 65 and older do not have access to LCRA's group medical and prescription drug plan.
 (Note: retirees who are 65 and older and have children on an LCRA group plan will continue to be covered under LCRA's group medical and prescription drug plans until they no longer carry children on the plan.)

 As healthcare costs have continued to increase, LCRA made the difficult decision to decrease the monthly contribution to the Retiree Reimbursement Account (RRA).
-LCRA will continue to share the cost of retiree medical coverage by contributing $145 monthly for each retiree and $120 monthly for each spouse.
+LCRA will continue to share the cost of retiree medical coverage by contributing up to $145 monthly for each retiree and up to $120 monthly for each spouse.
 You will be reimbursed automatically for your monthly premiums from your RRA account up to the monthly contribution.
 You may use any remaining funds for reimbursement of prescription out-of-pocket expenses.
 Note: Eligibility for Retiree Reimbursement Accounts will change effective Jan.
 1, 2019.

 Additionally, you have access to LCRA's vision, dental and legal insurance.